Papa-26/mac-series/README.md

 The mac-series of educational computer simulations was originally designed in the early 1970s.
 It was a cooperative project between a British and a Canadian medical school.
 The software was written in FORTRAN and ran first on a main frame at McMaster, in the 1980s an updated version was issued on DOS at St. Bartholomew's.
 It was long before graphical user interfaces.

 Thanks to [Jeff Par](https://github.com/jeffpar) the mac-series simulations now run in [browsers](https://www.pcjs.org/software/pcx86/app/other/mac-series/1.0/).
 Google Chrome or Brave are the recommended browsers.
+But with a bit of fiddling, you can even run it on a smart phone.
+I have suceeded on a recent Android.
 Set the operating frequency (right lower corner) as high as it will go.

 The repository contains: